-- the initiation, progress, timing, costs and results of clinical trials for our product candidates; including any unforeseen costs we may incur as a result of clinical trial delays due to the ongoing COVID-19 pandemic, the Russia and Ukraine conflict, or other causes; - · the clinical and preclinical development and manufacturing plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or in-license; - the cost of identifying and evaluating potential product candidates for acquisition or license, including the cost of preclinical activities or clinical activities: - the terms of any collaboration or licensing agreements we may choose to enter into; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA, and other comparable foreign regulatory authorities: - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates: - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities;
+- the initiation, progress, timing, costs and results of clinical trials for our product candidates; including any unforeseen costs we may incur as a result of clinical trial delays due to the ongoing COVID-19 pandemic, the Russia and Ukraine conflict, or other causes; - the clinical and preclinical development and manufacturing plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or in-license - the cost of identifying and evaluating potential product candidates for acquisition or license, including the cost of preclinical activities or clinical activities; the terms of any collaboration or licensing agreements we may choose to enter into; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA, and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; the cost and timing of completion of commercial-scale outsourced manufacturing activities. - the establishment of sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own or jointly with third parties; and

-- the establishment of sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own or jointly with third parties; and - the degree of commercial success achieved following the successful completion of development and regulatory approval activities for a product
+· the degree of commercial success achieved following the successful completion of development and regulatory approval activities for a product candidate

-While we successfully completed a follow-on public offering in October 2020 in which we raised approximately \$269.5 million, net of expenses, if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates or one or more of our other research and development initiatives.
-Any of the above events could significantly harm our business, prospects, financial condition and results of operations and cause the price of our common stock to decline.
+If we are unable to continue to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates or one or more of our other research and development initiatives.
+Any of the above events could significantly harm our business, prospects, financial condition and results of operations and cause the price of our common stock to decline